SunStarSys/www/content/essays/perl7-sealed-lexicals.md

 This isn't a trifling issue with calls to `C struct` get-set accessor methods- the common situation with many mod_perl APIs.
 Perl's method-call lookup penalty is on the same order of magnitude of the full execution of the method call.
 For mod_perl backed sites making millions of XS method calls a second, this is an awful waste of precious CPU cycles.

 What Doug was looking for was a way to tell perl to perform the method lookup at compile time, the way it does with named subroutine calls.
+Every time Doug tried, he hit roadblocks of either a social or technical nature.
+Perhaps it's time to make another pass at this idea with the advent of Perl 7.

 ## Benchmark Script